 In total there were 157 respondents to the questionnaire.
 New Zealand received 126 completed responses and South Africa received 31.
-These numbers proved to be sufficient for the use of CCA because the level of agreement (mean competence scores >= 0.5) and eigen value ratios (> 3.0) obtained in all cohorts (New Zealand, South Africa, commercial, recreational users) wereas above the required twenty-eight people per group (refer to Table 1).
-It was possible to establish consensus models despite the different participation rates and small sample sizes because in CCA validity is a function of level of agreement (Weller 2007).
-A demographics related section was added as a part of the questionnaire.
+These numbers proved to be sufficient for the use of CCA, because the level of agreement (mean competence scores $\geq 0.5$ ) and eigenvalue ratios (>3.0) obtained in all cohorts (New Zealand, South Africa, commercial, recreational users) were above the required 28 people per group (refer to Table 1).
+It was possible to establish consensus models despite the different participation rates and small sample sizes, because in CCA validity is a function of level of agreement (Weller, 2007).
+A demographics-related section was added as a part of the questionnaire.
 This enabled the present study to have insights into some crucial information that could explain trends observed in the CCA.
-These results are given in Figure 1, 2 and Appendix 1.
-The questions are listed from A to G together with the total responses.
+These results are given in Figs. 1 and 2 and Appendix A. The questions are listed from A to G together with the total responses.

-In New Zealand most respondents classified themselves as recreational users (~84%).
-South Africa had a similar result but with a much larger percentage of respondents being commercial users (~42%) versus the majority recreational users (~57%).
-These results are particularly interesting given the next set of questions (refer to Appendix 1, Questions B and C).
-In New Zealand, most of the respondents did in fact have both theoretical and practical ocean/ maritime related training (~70% and 68% respectively).
-Even more so in South Africa, with ~73% and 82% of respondents receiving theoretical and practical training respectively.
-Thus, it is not only individuals engaging with the ocean in a professional manner that received ocean related training at some point in their lives.
-This could also mean that even though people work in an ocean related industry (technically commercial users), their relationship with metocean forecasts are for recreational purposes.
-There thus might also exist a disconnect between metocean forecasts used professionally (possibly from other specialised, commercial providers and not the same tools used recreationally) versus freely available tools, platforms and products.
-These thoughts then lead to the next section of questions related to metocean forecasting platform usage and experience (refer to Figure 1, Questions D and E).
+In New Zealand most respondents classified themselves as recreational users ( $\sim 84\%$ ).
+South Africa had a similar result but with a much larger percentage of respondents being commercial users ( $\sim 42$ %) versus the majority recreational users $(\sim 57 \%)$ .
+These results are particularly interesting given the next set of questions (refer to Appendix A, questions B and C).
+In New Zealand, most of the respondents did in fact have both theoretical and practical ocean/maritime-related training ( $\sim 70\%$ and 68% respectively).
+Even more so in South Africa, with $\sim$ 73 % and 82 % of respondents receiving theoretical and practical training respectively.
+Thus, it is not only individuals engaging with the ocean in a professional manner that received ocean-related training at some point in their lives.
+This could also mean that even though people work in an ocean-related industry (technically commercial users), their relationship with metocean forecasts are for recreational purposes.
+There thus might also exist a disconnect between metocean forecasts used professionally (possibly from other specialized, commercial providers and not the same tools used recreationally) versus freely available tools, platforms and products.
+These thoughts then lead to the next section of questions related to metocean forecasting platform usage and experience (refer to Fig. 1, questions D and E).